“Coronavirus and Black Lives Matters is a Double Revolution that Opens a Possibility for Africa to Change its Relationship with the West”

 The problem, however, is at the very highest political level.
 We are able to train «our negotiators» at the lower and middle levels of our bureaucracy.
 They know how to fight, especially the people with whom we work in Geneva.
 They are very good, they know how to argue.

-In the 1960’s, the UNCTAD (United Nations Conference on Trade and Development) debates had a key role in the balance between superpowers and ‘third world’ countries, but you say that « the main questions that were raised in those debates have disappeared in World Trade Organization ».
-What are the reasons for this development ?
+Alex Anfruns : In the 1960’s, the UNCTAD (United Nations Conference on Trade and Development) debates had a key role in the balance between superpowers and «third world» countries, but you say that «the main questions that were raised in those debates have disappeared in World Trade Organization».
+What are the reasons for this development?

-Alex Anfruns : In the early years of UNCTAD, the unity of the countries of the global South (then called the « third world ») was strong.
-They were advocating a « New International Economic Order (NIEO).
-They were able to introduce some new issues into UNCTAD’s agenda…

-So now we have this « intellectual property » that has become the monopoly of the person who discovers something new he patents it in their own or their corporation’s name.
-That becomes « property of the person or the corporation » !
+So now we have this «intellectual property» that has become the monopoly of the person who discovers something new and patents it in their own or their corporation’s name.
+That becomes «property of the person or the corporation»!
 And we have to pay royalties in order to access knowledge – that should have been free.

 Yash Tandon : I worked on this in the Zambezi Valley for years.
 I worked with ‘spirit mediums’.
 When the Europeans came to Africa, they called them ‘witch doctors’.
 They are not ‘witch doctors’.
 They have an enormous amount of knowledge.
 They helped me to understand things.
 I helped them to put this into an official language to persuade the government that we must use people’s traditional knowledge.